Kupang East Nusa Tenggara, Indonesia Travel Guide

 Look for busy vendors at markets for fresh, tasty food.

-Many sauces and fried foods may contain gluten.
+Many sauces and cooked in oil foods may contain gluten.
 Cross-contamination remains a risk in shared kitchens.

 Rice is a fundamental element, making some dishes naturally gluten-free.